-There is also an IRS limit on total combined employer and employee contributions that can be made to the 401(k) Retirement Plan.
-This includes before-tax contributions, after-tax contributions, the non-elective employer contribution and company matching contributions; however it does not include rollover contributions, loan repayments or catch-up contributions.
+There is also an IRS limit on total combined employer and employee contributions that can be made to the 401(k) Savings Plan.
+This includes before-tax contributions and after-tax contributions; however it does not include rollover contributions, loan repayments or catch-up contributions.